 At ILGA-Europe we recognise that the war is not going to be a short-term situation for vulnerable people in Ukraine, Russia, neighbouring countries, and all countries in Europe and Central Asia that are and will be hosting displaced people.
 With our deep and nuanced knowledge of the human rights situation for LGBTI people across Europe and Central Asia, we know that there will be great complexity and particular vulnerabilities in the experience of LGBTI refugees, and of those LGBTI people who are either forced, or choose to remain in Ukraine and Russia.

-We will be adding resources to each of these areas below in the coming time, and you can listen to a special episode of our podcast here, where we discuss this ongoing response.
+We will be adding resources to each of these three areas below in the coming time.

-We are publishing a weekly update, telling the story as it unfolds for LGBTI people caught up in the conflict, from the perspective gained at ILGA-Europe
+We are publishing regular updates, telling the story as it unfolds for LGBTI people caught up in the conflict, from the perspective gained at ILGA-Europe.

-- Blog (17 May 2022): Keeping LGBTI people safe as the war in Ukraine continues
+- Update: 16 May, 2022: Keeping LGBTI people safe as the war in Ukraine continues

 We are connecting with activists on the ground to identify, assess and document specific needs and vulnerabilities that are arising for LGBTI people caught up in the conflict.
 We are advocating with relevant institutions, governments and organisations to address these needs in their response to the war in Ukraine.